Royal Dunedin Male Choir: Membership

 Membership of the Royal Dunedin Male Choir is open to male singers from all walks of life who share a common delight in choral singing.

 The choir comprises four sectional groups; First Tenors, Second Tenors (or Leads), First Basses (or Baritones) and Second Basses.
 Following a successful audition the musical director will assigns a singer to one of these sections based on his assessment of the singer's vocal range.

 Repertoire

-Over the past 122 years the choir has been in existence it has sung a huge array of different music styles and genres.
-The list is far too long to display here but has included traditional hymns such as "The 23rd Psalm", Spirituals the likes of "I'm Gwine to Sing" and "Kentucky Babe", and songs from the popular operatic musicals like Phantom of the Opera, Porgy and Bess, Oklahoma, and My Fair Lady.
+The choir sings an array of different music styles and genres.
+This has included traditional hymns such as "The 23rd Psalm", Spirituals the likes of "I'm Gwine to Sing" and "Kentucky Babe", and songs from the popular operatic musicals like Phantom of the Opera, Porgy and Bess, Oklahoma, and My Fair Lady.

-The choir also enjoys singing the big heart-warming songs such as "Gwahoddiad", "American Trilogy" and "And the Glory of the Lord" (from Handel's Messiah).
+The choir also performs songs such as "Gwahoddiad", "American Trilogy" and "And the Glory of the Lord" (from Handel's Messiah).

-The choir stages two major concerts in the Dunedin Town Hall each year: one around mid-year (June) and a Christmas Concert in early December.
+The choir stages two concerts in the Dunedin Town Hall each year: one around mid-year (June) and a Christmas Concert in early December.